Call: 855-408-1212 (toll free)

 - Safe Kids North Carolina Safe Kids North Carolina

-- February 13, 2015 -- Wake County Man Accused of Making Fraudulent Car Insurance Claims
+- June 26, 2015 -- Wake County Woman Accused of Making Fraudulent Insurance Claims

 - June 26, 2015 -- Agent Accused of Forging Insurance Applications in Wake County